 There was snow falling on the ground at the time of the incident, and it was determined that the driver was speeding to make up time.
 He was given a citation for driving at a speed that is unsafe for weather conditions.
 Had the driver taken his time and remained patient, the entire incident could have been avoided.

 Many drivers are overworked, fatigued or in a hurry to meet deadlines imposed on them by their employers and this causes them to take risks or act recklessly.
 When this occurs, the driver and his or her employer should both be placed under investigation to determine whether the problem extends past the driver’s personal decisions and is a symptom of poor policy decisions and willful violation of safety protocol.

 Obtaining the Maximum Amount of Compensation for Your Champaign Truck Accident Injuries

 Injuries resulting from truck crashes are often more severe than any other form of auto accident because of the weight and force involved.
-It is important to be certain that the compensation you receive for your injuries will cover the full financial impact your accident has had on you and your family both presently and in the future.
-The Champaign, Illinois truck accident lawyers of Rosenfeld Injury Lawyers investigate every case from multiple angles in order to establish fault, determine the economic impact and seek compensation that is fair.
-Contact us to arrange a free consultation with an attorney and we will gather the information we need to advise you on your legal options.
+It is essential to be confident that the compensation you receive for your injuries will cover the full financial impact your accident has had on you and your family both presently and in the future.
+The Champaign, Illinois truck accident lawyers of Rosenfeld Injury Lawyers investigate every case from multiple angles to establish fault, determine the economic impact and seek compensation that is fair.
+Contact us to arrange a free consultation with an attorney, and we will gather the information we need to advise you on your legal options.

 We have helped thousands of personal injury clients just like you across Illinois and are confident in our ability to secure compensation on your behalf as well.
 For this reason, we will never expect payment until we’ve won your case in court or negotiated a settlement in your best interest.
 If we cannot collect damages for you, our services will be free.